For more information on these courses please contact Tiffany Hulinsky at firstname.lastname@example.org or at 218-894-5141.

 Enologists oversee the production of wine.
 They inspect grapes and evaluate the crops to determine when to harvest and start wine production.
 They ensure proper crushing methods and techniques.
 Responsibilities depend on the size of the winery.
 The enologist is heavily involved in quality control.
 One may work with a laboratory technician if employed by a larger winery.
 Another may develop new wines or specialize in a specific wine in a larger winery.

 To enroll in Viticulture or Enology programs please visit vesta.org

 This course investigates the psychology of environmental problems as an interdisciplinary blend of psychology and environmental science by viewing current environmental issues through eight major psychological approach lenses.
 This course facilitates the student’s understanding of how human consciousness and behavior contribute to and result from environmental threats.
-Learners will investigate how humans can choose to live in a manner that will ensure a sustainable future and how humanity is related nature in terms of global interdependence as well as how agriculturists can produce food sources to sustain a
+Learners will investigate how humans can choose to live in a manner that will ensure a sustainable future and how humanity is related nature in terms of global interdependence as well as how agriculturists can produce food.

 To enroll in Ridgewater click here